mj00714/project-3-ski-tracker/README.md

 ### Overview

 This project is a shout out to all of the powder hounds out there.
-Our target user is anyone who has ever planned a ski trip and found themself on a mountain with no snow.
+Our target user is anyone who has ever planned a ski trip and found themself on a mountain with out snow.
 We wanted to create a resource that would help ski and snowboard enthusiasts plan better trips.

-Trips to the mountains are expensive and can be present logistical challenges.
-Plane reservations, lift tickets, hotel/AirBnB accommodations- the costs add up quickly.
-Most dedicated riders can stomach the prices if one element falls into place: snow.
-Powder days are the holy grail of ski trips.
-Our goal was to deliver more of those.
+Mountain excursions are expensive and can be present logistical challenges.
+Plane reservations, lift tickets, hotel / AirBnB accommodations – all can present obstacles for would be snow athletes.
+While most dedicated riders can stomach the prices and planning, the trip can take a dramatic downturn if one element doesn’t fall into place: snow.
+Our goal is to deliver more snowy days on the hill.

 ### Instructions